AviDowek/WebMap/README.md

 AI-powered website documentation generator for AI agents.
 WebMap crawls websites using Playwright, extracts interactive elements and accessibility trees, and uses Claude to generate comprehensive structured documentation.
 It includes a multi-method benchmarking system that measures how different documentation injection strategies affect vision-based browser agent (CUA) performance.

+## Update
+This shows promise and indicates multiple, promising ways of improving on baseline CUA performance.
+Putting it on hold due to the high cost of testing, one day of $200+ in token costs is enough :)

 ## Features

 - **Website Crawling** — Playwright-based crawler captures DOM, interactive elements, accessibility trees, forms, and page structure